JoseBlue17/todo-app-client/README.md

 # todo-app.client
-To Do app for onboarding and testing purposes
+To Do app frontend for onboarding and testing purposes